OWASP/www-project-threat-and-safeguard-matrix/index.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

 # Introduction
 The Threat and Safeguard Matrix or (TaSM) is an action oriented view to safeguard and enable the business created by [Ross Young](https://www.linkedin.com/in/mrrossyoung/).
 Simply put if Cyber is in the business of Revenue Protection, then we need to have a defense in depth plan to combat the biggest threats to our companies.
-This matrix allows a company to overlay its major threats with the NIST Cyber Security Functions (Identify, Protect, Detect, Respond, & Recover) to build a security plan.
+This matrix allows a company to overlay their major threats with the NIST Cyber Security Functions (Identify, Protect, Detect, Respond, & Recover) to build a robust security plan.
 Organizations which perform this activity will gain a better understanding of how to protect their company as they fill in safeguards which mitigate important threats.
+Remember the devil is in the details, hence why we chose a TaSManian Devil as the project logo.

 ![Threat and Safeguard Matrix](assets/images/TaSM.png)

 Example: If you were to look across the information security industry, then you would notice that the largest data breaches against companies often involve Phishing, Ransomware, Web Application Attacks, and Vendor/Partner Data Loss.
+Please note you can add others to the matrix like Insider Threat or anything unique to your environment.

 Here's one way you might build a defense in depth plan to mitigate these threats for your company.
 ![Example TaSM](assets/images/TaSMExample.png)